Salisbury Township, Meigs County, Ohio: Geography

 Mason County, West Virginia lies across the Ohio River to the south.

 It is the farthest downstream of Meigs County's Ohio River townships.

 Two villages are located along Salisbury Township's shoreline: Middleport, the largest village in the county, in the southwest, and Pomeroy, the county seat, in the southeast.

 Name and history

+Salisbury Township in Ohio was formed and organized on January 11, 1805, by the county commissioners of Gallia County when they abolished Kerr's Township.
 It is the only Salisbury Township statewide.
+Rutland Township was partitioned from Salisbury Township and organized in 1812.
+Salisbury Township was transferred from Gallia County to Meigs County when it was formed in 1819.

 Located off State Route 124 near Rock Springs, the Meigs County Fairgrounds is listed on the National Register of Historic Places.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.